rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/direct-api-access.rst

   with the API

 For most APIs, we also publish
-:rax-docs:`API Release Notes <>`,
+:rax-docs:`API release notes <>`,
 *announcing* changes to the API.

-We publish these API documents primarily to support readers who are already experienced with RESTful APIs in other contexts and are seeking details specifically about Rackspace's APIs.
+These API documents primarily support readers who are already experienced with RESTful APIs in other contexts and are seeking details specifically about the Rackspace APIs.
-We don't publish a beginner-level API tutorial.
-However, REST is widely used and introductory material is readily available.
+We don't provide a beginner-level API tutorial, however, REST is widely used and introductory material is readily available.
-If you wish to work with our APIs and this would be your first experience with RESTful APIs, begin with :ref:`setup-api`.
+If you want to work with our APIs and this is your first experience with RESTful APIs, begin with :ref:`setup-api`.